sido114/engineering-fundamentials/README.md

 ### Automated test execution
 Adapt GitHub Actions workflow in the ``.gibhub/workflows`` directory such, that the unit tests are executed for every merge request and every push to the main branch.
+Check in the GitHub UI that, after each new commit on main, the GitHub Action is successfully executed.

 ## PART B - Continuous Integration